uktrade/dit-helpdesk/readme.md

 The initial run (this section) only needs to be done when building a new or fresh docker container.
-Once this section has been done and as long as the docker images are not destroyed, the only line that needs to be uncommented when running`docker-compose -f development.yml up` will be.
+Once this section has been done and as long as the docker images are not destroyed, the only line that needs to be uncommented when running `docker-compose -d up` will be.

 NOTE: On first setup if you don't have the [Directory Forms API](https://github.com/uktrade/directory-forms-api/blob/develop/README.md) docker environment running you may receive the error: